Program style: hands-on, traditional lecture, and individualized instruction

 Why choose Business Economics at SHU?

-Our program is designed to prepare you to succeed in business and government careers, graduate schools, law schools as well as to become better-informed and productive citizen.
-All courses are taught by prominent faculty who are internationally recognized scholars and experts.
-As a contribution to your marketability in today’s job market, our program integrates theory and practice.
+All courses are small and taught by prominent faculty who are internationally recognized scholars and experts with a passion for teaching.
+For the principles courses, class sizes are capped at 32 students while higher level courses are capped at 26 students.
+In recent years, the Economics professors have received several grants for prominent organizations such as CME group and others.
+As a contribution to your marketability in today’s job market, the Business Economics program integrates theory and practice.
 We provide the course work, knowledge, networking, tools and internships to help you pursue a wide-range of business careers.
 Our interns and graduates are consistently cited for their strong preparation, knowledge, technical skills and ability to work effectively in teams.

-The Business Economics program will enable you to:
+The educational objectives of the Business Economics program are to enable students to:

 Will I have internship opportunities?